 - Any shareholder who owns over a certain amount of tokens automatically receives a ticket to an event (conference call or meeting).

-- Product discounts for ownership (see tweet below).
-A more automated version of what Berkshire Hathaway does for GEICO, NFM, etc.
+- Product discounts for ownership.
+A more automated version of what Berkshire Hathaway does for GEICO, NFM, etc. Shareholder of Apple?
+Get a discounted Apple Music subscription.

 How will it work?